 Judy was a well-known figure on the Waterloo Campus throughout her career.
-She was never shy about speaking up in defence of what she thought was right, and regarded herself as a staunch advocate of free speech.
-As the then-University President David Jonston phrased it when he conferred the designation Professor Emerita on her, she was “a conscientious discussant at Arts Faculty Council and diligent in defending the interests of faculty members across campus.”
+She was never shy about speaking up in defense of what she thought was right and regarded herself as a staunch advocate of free speech.
+As the then-University President David Johnston phrased it when he conferred the designation Professor Emerita on her, she was “a conscientious discussant at Arts Faculty Council and diligent in defending the interests of faculty members across campus.”

 It is as a mentor and friendly supporter of many students during her long teaching career that Judy probably made her most important contribution.
 She often went out of her way to make students, especially international students or students who seemed isolated, feel at home at Waterloo.
-One of the current faculty members in the Department, Shannon Dea, was an undergraduate student of Judy’s and her memories give a feel for a side of Judy that those who only know her by her higher-profile activities on campus might miss:
+One faculty member, Shannon Dea, was an undergraduate student of Judy’s and her memories give a feel for a side of Judy that those who only know her by her higher-profile activities on campus might miss:

 As it happens, the job in question was at a local restaurant.
-I remember that Judy often used to bring undergraduate students to the restaurant and buy meals for them.
+I remember that Judy often used to bring undergraduate students to restaurant and buy meals for them.
 She was always a really generous woman.
 At the end of the course I took with her, she invited the whole class to her apartment for a potluck dinner.
 This really meant a lot to me.
 It was the first time I had ever been welcomed to a professor's home, the first time that I ever shared a meal with a professor.
-I and another student in the class were both vegan.
-Judy was far from vegan, but she managed, in her own way, to make we two vegans feel really welcome by explaining to us Plato's reasons for excluding meat from the diet of the citizens of the Republic.
+Another student in the class and I were both vegans.
+Judy was far from vegan, but she managed, in her own way, to make the two vegans feel really welcome by explaining to us Plato's reasons for excluding meat from the diet of the citizens of the Republic.
 Years later when I became a professor, I followed Judy's model and held student potlucks at my house at the end of term.
 I wanted to make my own students feel as welcome and supported as Judy made me feel.
-(I don't host these potlucks so often any more, but I still think very fondly of the practice.)
+(I don't host these potlucks so often anymore, but I still think very fondly of the practice.)